 Property destruction has been used in other American protests to great success.
 On December 16th, 1777, American colonists dumped 342 chests of tea into the harbor in what would later be known as the Boston Tea Party.
 The reason?
 To fight taxation without representation.

 The Stonewall Uprising, similarly, started as a riot.
 On June 28th, 1969, police officers raided the gay nightclub, Stonewall.
-These types of raids were common during the time because it was illegal to drink in public while gay or to operate a gay bar, but Stonewall had been somewhat except until this point because it’s mafia owners had been paying off the police.
-Cops rounded up patrons and harassed them, groping women and forcing drag queens into restrooms so their gentiles could be checked.
+These types of raids were common during the time because it was illegal to drink in public while gay or to operate a gay bar, but Stonewall had been somewhat exempt until this point because it’s mafia owners had been paying off the police.
+Cops rounded up patrons and harassed them, groping women and forcing drag queens into restrooms so their genitals could be checked.
 Those let go didn’t disperse though; they stayed outside.
 After a cop hit a lesbian, the crowd turned and began throwing bottles, cobblestones and pennies, rocking the cop cars and popping tires, until the cops barricaded themselves in the Stonewall Inn.
 It caught on fire-who set it is debated- and even after the cops fled, the riots continued for five days with thousands of participants.

 Of course, the Civil Rights movement is perhaps the most discussed set of protests in the U.S. because of it’s size, execution and tactics.
 There were the Greensboro four and their sit-in, Rosa Parks and the bus boycotts, the Little Rock Nine who were spat at, pushed down stairs, kicked, beaten and had acid thrown in their face all for going to high school, and the 54 mile march led by MLK from Selma to Montgomery.